analystrusso/devops-project-1/README.md

     - ./website:/usr/local/apache2/htdocs
 ```

 This sets up an Apache web server to serve files from the /website directory on port 80.
+This project will grow over time to demonstrate increasing subject mastery.